The Emotional Vampire. Narcissist. Sociopath. These special creatures may fall under the ‘guise of many a name but do not be fooled.

 Being on the receiving end of a Narcissists notorious rage is intensely traumatic.
 They may even occasionally resort to physical violence – but never in public (that would shatter the illusion they have carefully created).
 The Narcissist will use silent treatment, constant criticism, threats, mockery, humiliation, denial of basic human rights, mind games, tantrums, blackmail and sabotage to punish you for daring to question them, making them angry or presenting evidence of the truth to challenge their lies.

 The Narcissist is an expert in the art of lying and deception.
 So much so, that they actually convince themselves that this fantasy world they have created is the truth.
 The bigger the lie, the easier it is for people to believe.
 My unpleasant first-hand experience of this was hearing the words: ‘My real Mum died of cancer when I was a teenager.‘ Cue instant sympathy and condolences offered.
 Then I met this persons ‘Mum’ and naturally began to question the initial statement.
-Apparently, the woman I met was his step-mother.
-It wasn’t until several years later, when I was already in far too deep, that a birth certificate and old photographs confirmed that this was indeed another lie.
+Apparently, the woman I met was the step-mother.
+It wasn’t until several years later that a birth certificate and old photographs confirmed that this was indeed another lie.
 It was then that I finally realised things were very, very wrong.

 Once they have you in their clutches, escape can seem impossible but the harsh truth is that there is no way to have a healthy relationship with an Emotional Vampire.
 Just remember that you do have a choice.
 As daunting as it may be, I promise that there is a light at the end of the tunnel.
 I won’t pretend that it’s an easy move to make nor without repercussion but it may well save your sanity and even your life.